theonlyasdk/dotfiles/README.md

 # Dotfiles
- A copy of configuration files used by applications I use
+A collection of personalized configuration files for optimizing and customizing my Linux installations.